wenbobuaa/pykit/mysqlutil/README.md

         ```

     -   `shard_fields`: those index fields to sharding by, a list or tuple.
-    -   `first_shard`: first shard value in the table, use as the start condition to scan table. a
+    -   `start_shard`: first shard value in the table, use as the start condition to scan table. a
         list or tuple.
     -   `number_per_shard`: how many rows of data a shard can contain. a number.
     -   `tolerance_of_shard`: the tolerance of one shard's capacity. a number.